 A.

 The Class is defined as “all living persons included in the Wichita Police Department’s Gang List or Gang Database as an Active or Inactive Gang Member or Gang Associate.”
 So if you are on the Gang List or in the Gang Database, you are part of the Class.
-The reforms and processes described above will apply to you as a Class Member.
+The reforms and processes described below will apply to you as a Class Member.

 6. I’m still not sure if I am included in the settlement Class.
+How can I find out if I am on the Gang List?

 A.I’m still not sure if I am included in the settlement Class.
+How can I find out if I am on the Gang List?

 A.

-After the settlement is approved, you or your lawyer can request to review your gang status.
+You or your lawyer can request to review your gang status.
 To do so, you must fill out a WPD Request for Individual Review of Gang Database Status form and submit it (a) in person at Wichita City Hall or a WPD Bureau station along with valid government identification, or (b) make a written notarized request with an affidavit of identification and a copy of the identification.
 The WPD will provide you with a written response within 30 days of receipt of the request.

 If you are a parent or legal guardian of a minor child for whom you are legally responsible, you may fill out a status review form for the child.
 You must include sufficient legal documentation to verify that you are the parent or legal guardian, such as a birth certificate and/or guardianship papers.